zinic/crawl/aspects.md

 Requires: **[Fit](#fit)**<br />
 #### Details
-* Skill Check: Frantic Defense
+* Skill Roll: Frantic Defense
 	* Combat Action: May be used as a defense.
 	* Inherits Modifiers from: **Mobility**
-* Base Difficulty: 15
+* Failure Chance: 15
 <br /><br />